axtk/react-store/README.md

 ## Custom store-specific hooks

-Optionally, to make the code less prone to typos, the store keys can be encapsulated in the custom store-specific hooks which will be further reused throughout the code:
+Optionally, to make the code less prone to typos, the store keys can be encapsulated in the custom store-specific hooks which can be further reused throughout the code:

 ```js
 import {useStore} from '@axtk/react-store';
 export const useTaskStore = () => useStore('TaskStore');
 ```

-The store keys can also be collected within a single enum or a constant object.
+The store keys can also be collected within a dedicated enum or a constant object.

 ## Optional fine-tuning

 For more specific control over the way the `useStore` hook triggers the component re-renders, its optional argument can be used.
-If the argument is a function, a store update will cause a re-render if the returned value of this function has changed (this is achieved through the React's [render bailout mechanism](https://reactjs.org/docs/hooks-reference.html#bailing-out-of-a-state-update)).
-If the argument is `null`, the `useStore` hook won't request any re-renders (which can be useful if the component is known to never respond to updates in the store).
+If the argument is a function, a store update will cause a re-render only if the returned value of this function has changed (this is achieved through the React's [render bailout mechanism](https://reactjs.org/docs/hooks-reference.html#bailing-out-of-a-state-update)).
+If the argument is set to `null`, the `useStore` hook won't request any re-renders (which can be useful if the component is known to never respond to updates in the store).

 ```js
 // In this setting, a store update will cause a re-render if